Click below to view the list of upcoming free C-STEM 1-Day Workshop

 - Integrated learning of Pi and Arduino for problem solving with the same wiring functions such as pinMode(), digitalRead(), and digitalWrite().
 Learn the similarities and differences of Pi and Arduino.

 - The Web-Based Computing in Raspberry Pi for web-based data acquisition and visualization.

 - Integrating Raspberry Pi and Arduino into Computer Science, Engineering, Robotics courses, as well as afterschool and summer camps

 - Integrating computing and robotics into math with Common Core State Standards — Mathematics (CCSSM)

 - Integrating computer programming with computational thinking, engineering, robotics, and microcontroller into science education with Next Generation Science Standards (NGSS)

-If you cannot travel to UC Davis or San Diego, but are interested in attending a free 1-Day Workshop on Raspberry Pi and Arduino in a city near you, please click HERE to let us know.
+If you cannot travel to UC Davis or San Diego, but are interested in attending or helping organize a 1-Day Workshop on Raspberry Pi and Arduino in a city near you, please click HERE to let us know.
 If there are strong interests in a city near you, we look into the possibility to offer one.

 - Date: June 24, 2017

 - Location: UC Davis, Bainer Hall, Room 2121A, Davis, CA